$44.00 to $88.00

 - BMP280 barometric pressure and temperature sensor

-- 4GB microSD card with adapter
+- 4GB microSD card

 - switched case for four AAA batteries